-Screenings When to get th
+Screenings When to get them

 Height, weight, BMI percentile Each year

 Development and behavior At each visit

 Vision Each year

 Hearing Each year

-Oral/dental health Referral to a de Dental exams e Fluoride varnis 2 / 2 -5 years) Fluoride prescr
+Oral/dental health Referral to a dentist, if needed Dental exams each year Fluoride varnish on the teeth when your dentist suggests (between 2 1⁄2 -5 years) Fluoride prescription based on your drinking water (between 2 1⁄2 -10 years)

-Hemoglobin or hematocrit (blood count) As your doctor
+Hemoglobin or hematocrit (blood count) As your doctor suggests

-Blood pressure Each year start
+Blood pressure Each year starting at age 3 or earlier if the child is high risk

-Lipid disorder (cholesterol problems) Once between
+Lipid disorder (cholesterol problems) Once between ages 9-11, assess risks at 4, 5 and 8 years old

-\Height and weight are used to find BMI.
+^{}Height and weight are used to find BMI.
 BMI is used to see if a person has the right weight for their height or is under or over weight for their height.